collodi/codepark_games/battleship/README.md

      - this function will be called before the game starts
      - this function should return a valid placement of ships
      - if the deployment is invalid, you will automatically lose the game
-     - if the function steps out of the sandbox boundary, the deployment is considered invalid
      - if both players fail to provide valid deployment, the game is considered invalid

  - def play(board, attacks, last_attacked, sunk)